Updated: Jun 16

 The staging area for my daughter’s unit was one large open space, it reminded me of an empty airplane hanger.
 There were different stations set up where the soldiers passed through to process.
 They picked up their weapons and other equipment.
 And then they waited.
 We all waited.

 I, along with other mothers, mothers-to-be, fathers, spouses, children and friends hung out as long as possible.
-We mingled among the soldiers and watched.
-I saw my baby pick up her weapon, I spoke with some of her buddies and tried my best to distract myself.
+We mingled among the soldiers and just watched.
+It was surreal to see my baby pick up her weapon.
+I spoke with some of her buddies and tried my best to distract myself.

 “Mom, I need you to leave now.”

 Finally, the officers called the troops to line up in formation.
 That is when my daughter turned to me and said,“Mom, I need you to leave now.
 I don’t think I can handle looking back at you as we load up and pull out.”

 I nodded.
 We hugged.
 Tears filled my eyes as I quickly turned around and headed to the door.
 I never looked back at her for fear she would see my tears.